duckdb/duckdb-web/docs/sql/duckdb_table_functions.md

 In this case too, the parentheses are mandatory.

-Note: For some of the `duckdb_%` functions, there is also a identically named view available, which also resides in the `main` schema.
+> For some of the `duckdb_%` functions, there is also an identically named view available, which also resides in the `main` schema.
 Typically, these views do a `SELECT` on the `duckdb_` table function with the same name, while filtering out those objects that are marked as internal.
 We mention it here, because if you accidentally omit the parentheses in your `duckdb_` table function call, you might still get a result, but from the identically named view.

 Example: